First Of Secret #TrumpTapes Leaks, Hear Trump Tell Michael Cohen To Pay Off Playboy Model 'With Cash'

 A 2016 conversation made by Donald Trump’s longtime personal lawyer and “fixer” Michael Cohen, who is facing a federal criminal investigation in New York, aired on CNN Tuesday night — a tape on which Trump can be heard instructing Cohen to pay hush money to a former Playboy playmate who says that she had an affair with Trump.
 In fact, Trump instructs Cohen to pay off the Playboy centerfold model, Karen McDougal, “with cash.”

 Full audio of the tape may be heard below on this page.
-According to the CNN report, Cohen’s own attorney, Lanny Davis, provided the network with the previously confidential audio recording of the conversation which tok place in September of 2016, two months before the 2016 presidential election.
+According to the CNN report, Cohen’s own attorney, Lanny Davis, provided the network with the previously confidential audio recording of the conversation which took place in September of 2016, two months before the 2016 presidential election.

 “What is this about?
 This is about honesty versus false disparagement of Michael Cohen,” Davis told CNN anchor Chris Cuomo.
 “Why is (Trump lawyer Rudy) Giuliani out falsely disparaging Michael Cohen — because they fear him.”